rizwansoaib/changemac/README.md

 # change MAC addresss of linux :
 A Simple Python script to change mac address of linux
+# requirements
+should be installed net-tools
+install with these step from terminal sudo apt-get install net-tools
 # How to run this script:
 open terminal go to downloaded directory and run : python changemac.py
 # Features: